Skip to content

 5. Improves Road Congestion.

-6. Provides an Equitable Transportation System
+6. Provides an Equal Access to Transportation

 Also, free or inexpensive public transportation systems enable all members of the community to have access to all regions of the community.
 Thus, all people have freedom to go wherever they like.